facebook social icon

 1Password Homepage.webp

-1Password offers an annual business plan for $19.95 per month for up to 10 team members.
-Or, you can choose the Business plan, which costs $7.99 per user/month with annual billing.
+1Password offers an annual business plan for $19.95 per month (this typically covers a small team, e.g., up to 10 members – it's best to verify the exact user count for this flat fee).
+Alternatively, their per-user Business plan costs $7.99 per user/month with annual billing, scaling for larger teams.

 #6.
 KeePass